ufs-community/ufs-mrweather-app/docs/UsersGuide/source/testing.rst

     prealpha   : SMS_Lh3_D.C768.GFSv15p2.cheyenne_gnu
     prealpha   : SMS_Lh3_D.C768.GFSv16beta.cheyenne_intel
     prealpha   : SMS_Lh3_D.C768.GFSv16beta.cheyenne_gnu

+The results indicate that there are tests available on Cheyenne for two compilers (Intel and GNU).
+Furthermore, the results indicate that all tests are part of a ``testlist`` called prealpha. ``Testlists`` are lists that aggregate a number of tests under a single umbrella.
+All tests contained in a ``testlist`` can be run with single command when the ``testlist`` is passed as an argument to the create_test command.

 The ``--xml-{compiler,machine,category,testlist}`` arguments can be used as in create_test (above) to focus the search.